bwhelm/vim-listmode/README.md

 ListMode can be configured to remap "o" and "O" to insert list headers as appropriate.
 This option is set through *g:ListMode_remap_oO*.

-Toggling ListMode on optionally changes the folds in a document.
-This option is set through *g:ListMode_folding*.

 ListMode defines a list item text object, so that in normal mode typing "cil" will delete the current list item, not including the list prefix, and put vim into insert mode.
 Similarly, typing "dal" in normal mode will delete the